Blackfella Films

-Blackfella Films is a Sydney-based documentary and narrative production company, founded in 1992 by Rachel Perkins.
-The company produces distinctive Australian short and feature-length content for film and television with a particular focus on Aboriginal Australian stories.
-Its productions have included the documentary series First Australians, the documentary The Tall Man, the television film Mabo, and the TV series Redfern Now.
+Blackfella Films is an Australian documentary and narrative film production company headquartered in Sydney, founded in 1992 by Rachel Perkins.
+The company produces Australian short and feature-length content for film and television with a particular focus on Indigenous Australian stories.
+Its productions have included the documentary series First Australians and The Australian Wars, the documentary film The Tall Man, the television film Mabo, and the drama series Redfern Now and Total Control.

+As of August 2024, producer Darren Dale, who joined the company in 2001, is managing director of Blackfella Films.

 History

 Blackfella Films was founded in 1992 by Arrernte writer, producer, and director Rachel Perkins.
-Producer Darren Dale joined the company in 2002, while former Head of Drama at the ABC, Miranda Dear, joined in 2010 with a focus on producing the company's dramatic content.
+Producer Darren Dale joined the company in 2001, while former head of drama at the ABC, Miranda Dear, joined in 2010 with a focus on producing the company's dramatic content.